 Q: Can ferrets eat uncooked meats, particularly chicken, steaks, turkey etc??
 Or do I have to cook it first?
 I Actually feed my ferrets uncooked chicken on occasion although I want to know if turkey is ok for them too.
 I know dogs shouldn’t actually have turkey so are ferrets the same?
 What ‘human’ foods can I actually feed them?

 A: Ferrets can eat chicken, steak, and turkey safely.
 Ensure the meat is cooked (I cook mine first).
 Ferrets are picky eaters and what one ferret likes (chicken) another ferret hates.
+We have one here at the bearded dragon habitat.
 Turkey gizzards, hearts and livers are a yummy treat for them once they get all in it, as you may know organs are even healthier for them than meat.

 Never feed sugar, greens, grains.
 Ferrets are obligate carnivores and should be fed a food high in fat and protein.
 I used 8 in 1 food for mine.
 Marshalls is actually loaded with tuna fish and also it their feces smell horribly.